lasuzuki/dtn-gcp/README.md

 At the bottom of the page, locate the `SSH Keys` section.
 Click on `Add Item`.
 On the text field, paste the SSH key and hit `Save`.

-Now you can just type `ssh IP.IP.IP.IP` and you will be on the VM.
+Now you can just open your terminal on your Mac or Linux machine and type `ssh IP.IP.IP.IP` and you will be on the VM.

 ## Getting Started with  ION